mozilla/addon-sdk/JPM.md

 ### New Features

 * `--retro`: If the `retro` flag is set to true, JPM will add a `install.rdf` and `bootstrap.js` to the addon when bundling up the addon.
 This allows us to test and configure JPM while AOM changes are under development, and to be used if the target version of Firefox does not yet have the AOM changes to support new native jetpacks.
-This should only be a temporary option until AOM changes have landed and after a reasonable time after.
+This will be a temporary option that will be deprecated once the AOM changes have landed, and removed perhaps 2-3 Firefox releases afterward.

 ### Will be Supported